Erlotinib (By mouth)

 - Blistering, peeling, red skin rash

-- Bloody or black, tarry stools, vomit that looks like coffee grounds
+- Bloody or black, tarry stools, vomiting material that looks like coffee grounds

-- Chest pain that may spread to your arms, jaw, back, or neck, unusual sweating, faintness
+- Chest pain that may spread, unusual sweating, faintness

 - Eye redness, irritation, or pain